kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/End-page-after-your-study-finished.md

 slug: /End-page-after-your-study-finished.html
 sidebar_position: 9
 ---
+import Hl from '@site/src/components/Highlight';

 By default JATOS just shows the text "**This study is finished.
 Thank you for your participation.**" in English language, with no special formatting, after a study finshed.
 Maybe you want a different language or add a logo and different text or styling, then read on.

 ### 1. endPage.html

-If you include a file named '_endPage.html_' in your study assets folder along with your other study's files, JATOS will automatically redirect to this page after the study finished.
+If you include a file named **'_endPage.html_'** in your study assets folder along with your other study's files, JATOS will automatically redirect to this page after the study finished.

-**Hint 1:** Be aware that in the '_endPage.html_' you cannot load or use any other files from the study assets folder.
+**Hint 1:** Be aware that in the **'_endPage.html_'** you cannot load or use any other files from the study assets folder.
 Because the study is already finished, JATOS won't allow you to access any other file from this folder, or from any of the JATOS sessions (study, batch and group) out of security reasons.
 Of course this doesn't prevent you from loading images or libraries (or any other resource) directly from the internet.

-**Hint 2:** If you run the study with an **MTurk Worker** then you probably want to show the confirmation code to your worker.
-This is passed on to the _endPage.html_ in a cookie with the name *JATOS_CONFIRMATION_CODE*.
+**Hint 2:** If you run the study with an <Hl>MTurk Worker</Hl> then you probably want to show the confirmation code to your worker.
+This is passed on to the **_endPage.html_** in a cookie with the name *JATOS_CONFIRMATION_CODE*.

-**Hint 3:** If you run your study with the **JATOS GUI (Run button)** it won't show you the _endPage.html_ but redirect you back to JATOS' GUI instead.
+**Hint 3:** If you run your study with the **JATOS GUI (<Hl>Run</Hl> button)** it won't show you the **_endPage.html_** but redirect you back to JATOS' GUI instead.

 ### 2. Study Properties' End Redirect URL